-What is upcycling?
-Many people confuse the term with “shabby-chic” which refers to a certain style.
 Upcycling is adding value to an unwanted item to make it desirable and attractive.
-We use a range of designs and techniques to upcycle tired and unloved furniture including painting, distressing, stencilling, decoupage and upholstery.
-It sometimes involves changing the structural properties of an item (like adding new legs, for example) or changing the function of it completely (like making a pet bed from an old drawer!).
+It shouldn’t be confused with the term “shabby-chic”, which refers to a certain style.
+Using a range of designs and techniques, including painting, distressing, stencilling, decoupage and upholstery, we’ll upcycle your tired and unloved furniture.
+Sometimes, it involves changing the structural properties of your furniture piece such as adding new legs or even changing its function completely including making a pet bed from an old drawer!

 Examples of our work